Hxdeelz/Music-Recommendation-System/README.md

 ---

 ## How to run the project
-    - run the app.py file
+    - run the app.py file with the command "python app.py"
     - after running it you'll see the pre traind encoder model being loading
     - after a few sec you will get the link to the website, follow link
     - after that you will be taken to the user interface where you will see a search box